iliakan/javascript-book/en/01-basics/02-first-steps/03-variables-and-statements.md

 Did you note these "//" from the previous example?
 That were comments.

-Comments in javascript have two different forms.
+Comments in JavaScript have two different forms.
 Single line comment starts with `//` and continues to the end of line.

 [js]
 // let's see who is here: